IOTA – Free Transaction Fees

 The currency of the platform is also IOTA coin.
 In some places, the Cryptocurrency is also called MIOTA or just IOT.
 The supply limit is 2,779,530,283,277,761 tokens, and the tokens are pre-mined when launching the platform.
 So, there is no miner reward model.

 Apparently, the transaction initiator has to verify two other transactions in the network with a small Proof-of-work.
 After that, the network accepts and verifies the new transaction.
 This enables the ultimate feeless model.

 Due to the unique method of transaction processing, the software client has to take care of all the transactional work.
 So, there are not many out of the box wallets available.

 The IOTA.org provides the GUI client.
-Within few days the Source Code would be available for compiling the code for whatever platform you need.
+Within a few days, the Source Code would be available for compiling the code for whatever platform you need.
 So, get ready to play with the Internet of Things.

 How to get IOTA tokens?

-As there is no mining reward model, you have to get IOTA tokens from Cryptocurrency exchange.
-Or a friend who is willing trade his tokens.
+As there is no mining reward model, you have to get the IOTA tokens from Cryptocurrency exchange.
+Or a friend who is willing to trade his tokens.